tom-seddon/beeblink/docs/fs.md

 CTRL+BREAK should sort it out.
 The startup message will say something like `BeebLink - no AVR`.

+## Running from sideways RAM

+If you're running the filing system from writeable sideways RAM, the banner will read `BeebLink <SWR>`.
+There's no problem doing this, but the ROM is intended for use from EEPROM or write-protected sideways RAM, so it doesn't have to be reloaded each time.

+The message is mainly there for my benefit, in case I switch off the write protection and then forget...

 # Command reference

 ## Commands available with any filing system